ragugounravel/Explore-by-Experience/README.md

 ## 📌 Overview

-UNRAVEL’s current homepage is optimized for transactional, price-sensitive, destination-driven search.
+UNRAVEL’s current homepage is highly optimized for transactional, price-sensitive, destination-driven search.

 The existing flow assumes:

-> "User knows WHERE they want to go."
+> "The existing flow is primarily designed for users who already know where they want to go."

 However, emerging premium segments increasingly think: